Probing Spin-2 Ultralight Dark Matter with Space-based Gravitational Wave Detectors in the mHz Regime: Response function for spin-2 ULDM

 The Michelson Y and Z combinations can be obtained by cyclic permutations of the spacecraft labels \{1, 2, 3\} in the expression of $X$.
 After averaging the direction of velocity, the response functions of X, Y and Z channels for spin-2 ULDM become the same, which is confirmed by our numerical calculations.

 The response functions of spin-2 ULDM are shown in Fig.~\ref{fig_res_tdi}, which are compared with those of GWs.
 The response functions of GWs are calculated in a manner analogous to those for spin-2 ULDM, with two main differences.
 Firstly, the polarization tensors for GWs are restricted to ``+'' and ``$\times$'' modes.
 Secondly, the velocity $\vec{v}$ and the reference vector $\hat{r}$ for spin-2 ULDM are replaced by the directions of GWs, denoted by $\hat{n}$, and averaging over $\hat{v}$ and $\hat{r}$ is substituted by averaging over $\hat{n}$ in Eq. \eqref{eq_response}.
-In the low-frequency limit, due to the different degrees of freedom for polarizations, the response function for spin-2 ULDM behaves as $\frac{3}{2}\pi^2L^2f^2$, while for GWs, it follows $\frac{3}{5}\pi^2L^2f^2$.
+In the low-frequency limit, the response function behaves as $\frac{3}{10}\pi^2L^2f^2$.
 At relatively high frequencies, both responses exhibit similar behavior.
 This can be understood by comparing the Michelson configuration in Sec.~\ref{sec_res_michelson} with the X channel here.
 The response functions of the two channels differ by a factor of $\sin^2(mL)$, which drives the response function of GWs to zero at the drops in high frequency, making its response curve more closely resemble that of spin-2 ULDM.

+In general, the low ULDM velocity $v/c$ adds a tiny perturbation to the response function, which is negligible.
+However, this perturbation has relatively considerable effects.
+To be specific, for symmetric channels, such as Sagnac $\zeta$ and T channels, the whole response function is zero when the ULDM velocity is set to zero.
+The non-vanishing ULDM velocity is indispensable for the nonzero response function in these channels.
+For channels which are not symmetric over the three detectors, such as single link, Michelson combinations and Sagnac $\alpha$, the velocity $v$ contributes to nonzero values when the response function reaches its local minima.
+If the velocity of ULDM is set to zero, the response function at these local minima becomes zero.
+Consistent with the findings in Sec. \ref{sec_res_michelson}, the response functions for the Michelson X channel exhibit no measurable variation with respect to ULDM velocity direction.